sagemath/sagewiki_to_gh-2022-10-10/interact/groups.md

 === Groups Order Between m and n ===

-You can use this interact to call all the lists from the GAP library that have order between m and n
+Use this interact to call all the groups from the GAP library that have order between m and n

 {{{#!sagecell